DIGITAL ADMINISTRATIVE AND TRAINING ASSISTANT

 Sport APPs Design and Development

-Our development and sport sciences team will work with your institution to transform your ideas into evidence-based technologies.
+Our development and sports science team will work with your institution to transform your ideas into evidence-based technologies.

 Internationalisation and Projects